Learn Chinese Pinyin — A Beginner's Guide

 A teacher giving an online Chinese lesson

 Pinyin is not the only way Chinese sounds have been represented.
-But for almost every modern beginner learning Mandarin, it is the right place to start.
+Nevertheless, for almost every modern beginner learning Mandarin, it is the right place to start.

 Before pinyin became the international standard, older systems such as Wade-Giles were widely used in English-language writing.
-That is why you still see spellings like “Peking,” “Tao,” and “Kung fu,” even though modern pinyin spellings are Běijīng, Dào, and gōngfu.
+As a result, you still see spellings like "Peking," "Tao," and "Kung fu," even though modern pinyin spellings are Běijīng, Dào, and gōngfu.

 If you're just beginning to learn Chinese, here is what matters most:

 1. Start with tones.
-You do not need perfect tones on day one, but you do need to take them seriously from the beginning.
+Although you do not need perfect tones on day one, you do need to take them seriously from the beginning.

 2. Learn a small number of high-value traps early.
 Focus first on c, z, q, x, zh/ch/sh, the ü rule, and the common tone changes in words like 你好, 不是, and 一个.

-3. Use native audio constantly.
+1. Use native audio constantly.
 Pinyin is a guide, not a recording.
-Learn the sounds by listening and imitating.
+Learn the sounds by listening and imitating, using an interactive pinyin chart with audio.

 Chinese Pinyin Translation